vincentwong2188/Blind-Auction/README.md

 The Auction House is the entry point for users to enter to check if a domain name has already been taken up.
 There are three cases:

-* A domain has already been taken, and has not expired yet.
+* A domain has **already been taken**, and **has not expired yet**.
 Users will not be able to bid for this domain name, until its current ownership expires.
-* A domain's ownership has already expired or is not currently owned by anyone, and has no existing on-going auctions.
-Here, the user can choose to start a new auction, which will call the `startAuction()` function in the DNS Smart Contract, elaborated in the contracts section below.
+* A domain's ownership has **already expired** or is **not currently owned by anyone**, and has **no existing on-going auctions**.
+Here, the user can choose to start a new auction, which will call the `startAuction()` function in our [DNS Smart Contract](#DNSContract).
-* A domain is not currently owned by anyone, but already has an ongoing auction pegged to it.
-Here, the ongoing auction will come in the form of 3 stages:
+* A domain is **not currently owned by anyone**, but already **has an ongoing auction** pegged to it.
+Here, the ongoing auction be in one of three different phases:
-  * Bidding Phase
-  * Reveal Phase
-  * End Phase
+  * Bidding Phase: Where users can bid in a Blind Auction
+  * Reveal Phase: Where users reveal and prove that they were the ones who made their bids in the Bidding Phase
+  * End Phase: Where users choose to end an ongoing auction, giving the winner of the auction ownership to the domain, and refunding the losers with their bids.

+### List of Registered Domains

+At the bottom of the webpage is where we can see a list of Ethereum Public address, and their owned registered domain name URLs.
+These domain names were obtained from the [DNS Smart Contract](#DNSContract), through a series of function calls as follows:

+* `getAddress()`: To get a complete list of all Ethereum public addresses that currently own domain name URLs.
+* `getURLCount(ethAddress)`: To get the number of URLs owned by a particular Ethereum public address.
+* `getURL(ethAddress, i)`: To get the ith domain name URL owned by a particular Ethereum public address.

+All these function calls generate a mapping of Ethereum Public addresses to domain name URLs, which are then rendered in the `data` state of the web page.

 ### Look-Up the Owner of a Domain

+Here, we call the `getRegisteredURL()` function from our [DNS Smart Contract](#DNSContract), which returns the Ethereum public address of the owner of a given domain name URL.

 ### Look-Up the Domain(s) of an Owner

+Here, since the `data` state of the web page already holds a mapping of Ethereum Public addresses to domain name URLs as mentioned above, we simply just obtain the appropriate URLs owned by a given Ethereum Public Address, by accessing the `data` state mapping.

 ### Send ETH to a Domain

-### List of Registered Domains
+This section allows us to send ETH to the Ethereum Public Address mapped to the domain name URL given as input.
+This will open up Metamask, which facilitates the ETH transaction to this public address.

 <a name="Testing"></a>
 ## Testing of Contracts